dlenski/openconnect/PAN_GlobalProtect_protocol_doc.md

 Successful login response
 =========================

 This response contains a delicious 32-digit cookie.

-The second hexadecimal blob is a persistent identifier associated with the combination of user account and gateway (probably the `sha1` hash of something, since it's 40 digits long).
+The second 40-digit hexadecimal blob is a persistent identifier associated with the combination of user account and gateway.
+Users have reported to me that this blob functions as an anti-MITM measure: the official clients will disconnect from a server if it's being MITM'ed, but setting it to a blank/empty value seems to bypass this.
+Quite likely the official clients are using it as a [trust on first use (TOFU)](https://en.wikipedia.org/wiki/Trust_on_first_use) persistent identifier for the server.

 In order to handle the getconfig, tunnel-connect, and logon requests properly (described below), the client needs to save some other parts of this response besides the cookie: